-- A. The altered envelope, spacing conditioning, lighting and water heating components, and any newly installed equipment serving the alteration, shall meet the applicable requirements of Sections 110 through 139; and - B. The energy efficiency of either the building or permitted space shall be improved so that the building or permitted space meets the energy budget in Section 141 that would apply to the building or permitted space, if the building envelope was unchanged, except for roofs alterations subject to Section 149 (b) 1 B, the roof alteration met the requirements of 149 (b) 1; and for any mechanical system alterations subject to Section 149(b) 1 C, D, and E, the mechanical system alterations met the requirements of Section 149 (b) 1, and for any lighting system alterations subject to Section 149 (b) 1 F, the lighting system alteration met the requirements of Section 149 (b) 1; and for any service water heating system alteration subject to Section 149 (b) 1 K, the service water heating system met the requirements of Section 149 (b) 1. - B. When the altered components do not meet the requirements specified in subsections i through viii, the existing plus alteration, the standard energy budget (energy budget) shall be based on the following: - Roof/Ceiling Insulation.
-The energy budget shall be based on the requirements of Tables 143-A, 143-B, 143-C. - ii.
+- A. The altered envelope, spacing conditioning, lighting and water heating components, and any newly installed equipment serving the alteration, shall meet the applicable requirements of Sections 110 through 139; and - B. The energy efficiency of either the building or permitted space shall be improved so that the building or permitted space meets the energy budget in Section 141 that would apply to the building or permitted space, if the building envelope was unchanged, except for roofs alterations subject to Section 149 (b) 1 B, the roof alteration met the requirements of 149 (b) 1; and for any mechanical system alterations subject to Section 149(b) 1, and for any lighting system alterations subject to Section 149 (b) 1, and for any lighting system alterations subject to Section 149 (b) 1 F, the lighting system alteration met the requirements of Section 149 (b) 1 F, the lighting system alteration met the requirements of Section 149 (b) 1. - B. When the altered components do not meet the requirements specified in the Sections that are stated in subsections i through viii, the existing plus alteration, the standard energy budget (energy budget) shall be based on the requirements stated in those Sections as follows:

+- i.
+Roof/Ceiling Insulation.
+The energy budget shall be based on the requirements of Tables 143-A, 143-B, and 143-C. - ii.
 Roofing Products.
 The energy budget shall be based on the requirements of Section 149(b)1B. - iii.
 Wall Insulation.
 The energy budget shall be based on the requirements of Tables 143-A, 143-B, and 143-C. - iv.
 Floor/Soffit Insulation.
 The energy budget shall be based on the requirements of Tables 143-A, 143-B, and 143-C. - v.
 Fenestration.
-The energy budget shall be based on the U-factor and SHGC value requirements of Table

-Tables 143-A, 143-B, and 143-C. The allowed glass area shall be the smaller of the Subsections a and b below: - a.
-The proposed glass area, - b.
-The larger of:: - 1.
-The existing glass area - 2.
-The area allowed in Section 143(a)5A. - vi.
+The energy budget shall be based on the U-factor and SHGC value requirements of Table Tables 143-A, 143-B, and 143-C. The allowed glass area shall be the smaller of the Subsections a and b below:

+a.
+The proposed glass area,

+b.
+The larger of:÷

+1. The existing glass area; or

+2. The area allowed in Section 143(a)5A.

+vi.
 Space-Conditioning Equipment and Ducts.
-The energy budget shall be based on the requirements of Sections 149 (b) 1 C, 149 (b) 1 D i or Section 149 (b) 1 D ii b, and Section 149 (b) 1 E. - vii.
+The energy budget shall be based on the requirements of Sections 149 (b) 1 C, 149 (b) 1 D i or Section 149 (b) 1 D ii b, and Section 149 (b) 1 E.

+vii.
 Service Water Heating Systems.
-The energy budget shall be based on requirements of Section 145. viii.
+The energy budget shall be based on requirements of Section 145.

+viii.
 Lighting.
-The energy budget shall be based on the requirements of Sections 149(b)1F and 149(b)1H. - C. When the altered components meet the requirements specified in 149(b)2B, subsections i through viii, the standard energy budget shall be based on existing conditions.
+The energy budget shall be based on the requirements of Sections 149(b)1F and 149(b)1H.

+C. When the altered components meet the requirements specified in the Sections that are stated in 149(b)2B, subsections i through viii, the standard energy budget shall be based on existing conditions.

-NOTES TO SECTION 149(b)2:
+NOTES TO SECTION 149 (b) 2:

-- A. If an existing component must be replaced with a new component, that component is considered an altered component for the purpose of determining the energy budget and must meet the requirements of Section 149(b)2B. - B. The proposed design shall be based on the actual values of the altered components. - C. The standard design shall assume the same geometry and orientation as the proposed design.
+- A. If an existing component must be replaced with a new component, that component is considered an altered component for the purpose of determining the energy budget and must meet the requirements of Section 149(b)2B. - B. The proposed design shall be based on the actual values of the altered components. - C. The standard design shall assume the same geometry and orientation as the proposed design. - D. The performance approach of Section 149(b)2 may not be used when Exceptions 1 or 2 to Section 149(b)1Biv are used.

-EXCEPTION 1 to Section 149(b): When heating, cooling or service water heating for an alteration are provided by expanding existing systems, the existing systems and equipment need not comply with Sections 110 through 129 and Section 144 or 145.
+EXCEPTION 1 to Section 149 (b): When heating, cooling or service water heating for an alteration are provided by expanding existing systems, the existing systems and equipment need not comply with Sections 110 through 129 and Section 144 or 145.